luigifcruz/blade/src/modules/kurtosis/README.md

 We determined empirically that a kurtosis block size (M, in the formula) of 256 is ideal, along with a stddev of 5 for the kurtosis bounds.

-The kurtosis kernel goes through each channel and pol, calculating the spectral kurtosis (SK) values for each of the 256-sample long channels.
+The kurtosis kernel goes through each sub-channel and pol, calculating the spectral kurtosis (SK) values for each of the 256-sample long channels.